Fast computation of isomorphisms of hyperelliptic curves and explicit Galois descent: Isomorphisms between forms and hyperelliptic curves

 \subsection{The direct approach}

 The classical method to compute isomorphisms between two binary forms $f_1$, $f_2$ of degree $n$ over a field $k$ is to find a $\PGL_2(k)$-transformation of $\PP^1$ which maps the roots of the first form to the root of the second form.
-The most time-consuming task is to compute an isomorphism between the splitting fields defined by $f_1$ and $f_2$.
-Even in the most favorable case, that is, a finite field $k$, the fastest algorithms need at least $O(n^{2,5+o(1)})$ operations in $k$ (see~\cite{KedlayaUmans})).
+The most time-consuming task is to compute an isomorphism between the splitting fields of $f_1$ and~$f_2$.
+Even in the most favorable case, where $k$ is a finite field, the fastest algorithms need at least $O(n^{2,5+o(1)})$ operations in $k$ (see~\cite{\KedlayaUmans}).

-We show here that it is actually possible to get rid of this cumbersome ring isomorphism computation, and describe an algorithm of time complexity only quasi-linear in $n$.
-This algorithm takes as input $f_1 = \sum_{i} A_ix^i z^{n-i} $ and $f_2 = \sum_{i} B_ix^i z^{n-i}$ of equal degree $n \geq 3$ and with at least three distinct roots.
+We show here that it is actually possible to get rid of this cumbersome ring isomorphism computation, and describe an algorithm of time complexity only quasilinear in~$n$.
+This algorithm takes as input binary forms $f_1 = \sum_i A_i x^i z^{n-i} $ and $f_2 = \sum_i B_i x^i z^{n-i}$ of equal degree $n \geq 3$, each having at least three distinct roots.
 It returns matrices representing the elements of $\Isom(f_1,f_2)$.

-Firstly, we suppose that $A_{n-1}$ is equal to zero.
-Note that this is typically not a big restriction, since we may apply linear transformations to $f_1$.
-A notable exception is when $p$ divides $n$.
+First, we suppose that the coefficient $A_{n-1}$ is equal to zero.
+Note that this is typically not a big restriction, since we may apply linear transformations to~$f_1$.
+A notable exception is when $p$ divides~$n$.
 We therefore assume that $p$ is prime to $n$.